jan-os/janos/README.md

 # Hi there!

-This is an OS for mobile phones.
+This is an OS for display-less mobile phones.
 It's compatible with every Firefox OS device.
 Connect a Firefox OS device to your computer and run:

 ```bash